The Magician’s Apprentice & The Witch’s Familiar

 More about the history of these four Daleks can be found on our Series Five page and subsequent ‘New Series’ pages.

-Daleks AB1 and AB2 had remained in their dirty state since their appearance in Asylum of the Daleks and so for The Magician’s Apprentice and The Witch’s Familiar, the Doctor Who Art Department cleaned and repainted them, resulting in quite a vivid blue colour that caused much comment amongst fans.
+Daleks AB1 and AB2 had remained in their dirty state since their appearance in Asylum of the Daleks (although AB1 still retained the “new” skirt it acquired at Heathrow airport) and so for The Magician’s Apprentice and The Witch’s Familiar, the Doctor Who Art Department cleaned and repainted them, resulting in quite a vivid blue colour that caused much comment amongst fans.
 It is ironic that some Dalek experts view this as an error – but it cannot be because a different Dalek on screen is merely a new, canonical Dalek colour!

 The Art Department also painted the black dome of AB2 to become a normal silver drone, returning it to its original appearance from the time it was built.
 AB2 had missing neck rods beneath the rim of its dome and is generally kept to the background, at the far end of the set.
 The props were fitted with blue lights in their eye stalks to match the New Series style.